What is congenital heart disease?

-Individuals with congenital heart disease need to be cared for by doctors that specialize in treating their condition.
-Beaumont's heart and vascular specialists provide leading-edge treatment options and comprehensive care for the most complex conditions.
+Congenital heart disease is an abnormality in the heart before one is born.
+Individuals with congenital heart disase need to be cared for by doctors that specialize in treating their condition.
+Beaumont's heart and vascular specialists provide leading-edge treatment options and comprehensive care for most complex heart conditions.

-- heart valve defects: narrowing or stenosis of the valves, a complete closure or leaky valves that don't close properly
+- narrowing or stenosis of the valves, a complete closure or leaky valves that don't close properly

-- heart muscle abnormalities that can lead to heart failure
+- hypertrophic cardiomyopathy, heart muscle abnormalities that can lead to heart failure

 Risks of Congenital Heart Disease